aelve/guide/INSTALL.md

 # Points to keep in mind

-The `state/` directory contains the database.
+The `back/state/` directory contains the database.
 You can download the current database of [guide.aelve.com](http://guide.aelve.com) by doing this:

-    $ scripts/official.sh
+    $ make back/db

-The `config.json` file contains the config (it will be created at the first start):
+The `back/config.json` file contains the config (it will be created at the first start):

   * `admin-password` is the password for the admin panel (at `/admin`).
 Leave it empty if you don't want any password.